 - Run a virus scan for trojans installed on your machine.

-- Change the password for the email account you use.
+- Change the password for your Battle.net email address.

 While we will attempt to restore any items/gold missing from the account, we cannot guarantee that lost items/gold will be reimbursed.

 Repercussions for Compromising an Account

 - Accessed an account reported as compromised and are not the registered user of said account.

 - Knowingly or unknowingly received items/gold from a compromised account.

 If a player is found to have participated in one of these acts, they may:

 - Have the transferred items/gold removed from the account.

 - Receive an account penalty up to account closure if the registered user of the account perpetrated the compromise.